DavidLozzi/pco-export-data/readme.md

 # PCO Group Member Exports Overview

-The goal for this project is to easily export members of all active groups to perform some analysis and reporting on the data.
+The goal for this project is to easily export members of all active groups from Planning Center Online (PCO) so that we may perform some analysis and reporting on the data.

 This python script:
 1. Gets all active groups